akash-network/docs/operator/provider/README.md

 The recommended method for setting up a Kubernetes cluster is to use the [Kubespray](https://github.com/kubernetes-sigs/kubespray) project.
 This project is a collection of ansible resources for setting up a Kubernetes cluster.

 The recommended minimum number of machines is three.
-One machine hosts the Kubernetes master node & provider, with the other machines hosting the compute nodes.
+One machine hosts the Kubernetes control plane node & provider, with the other machines hosting the compute nodes.
 It is possible however to provision a single-machine cluster if you choose to, but this configuration is not recommended.

 ### Getting kubespray & setup